-SESSION 1, MT VERNON CLASSES
+MAY SESSION I, WIT VERNON CLASSES

+18 Residence Halls open at 2:00 p.m.

+19 Registration

+19 Classes begin at 5:00 p.m.

+19 Deadline for registering without paying the late registration fee.

+19 Deadline for dropping or adding courses without paying a

+drop/add fee.

-- 20 Residence Halls open at 2:00 p.m. - 21 Registration - 21 Classes begin at 5:00 p.m. - 21 Deadline for registering without paying the late registration fee. - 21 Deadline for dropping or adding courses without paying a drop/add fee. - 25 Deadline for dropping courses without receiving a grade, deadline for registering or adding courses 5:00 p.m. - 28 Memorial Day Holiday.
+23 Deadline for dropping courses without receiving a grade.
+Deadline for registering or adding courses 5:00 p.m.
+Deadline

+for withdrawing and receiving 100 % refund of tuition and specified fees.
+Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog.

+26 Memorial Day Holiday.
 Classes will not meet Administrative Offices closed.

+HINE